jankaspar/ts-discriminated-union/doc/types-explained.md

 # Experimenting with Typescript (simulating discriminated unions including exhaustive match)

-Discriminated unions are well known from more functional languages like haskel, ML, F# You can think of them as enums on steroids, typesafe way of expresing various exclusive options.
+Discriminated unions are well known from more functional languages like haskel, ML, F# You can think of them as enums on steroids, typesafe way of expressing various exclusive options.
 (look how f# does it: https://fsharpforfunandprofit.com/posts/discriminated-unions/ or more theoretic description: https://en.wikipedia.org/wiki/Tagged_union)
-When matching against discriminated union, compiler can check if your match is exhaustive, ie if you have handled all possible cases.
+When matching against discriminated union, compiler can check if your match is exhaustive, i.e. if you have handled all possible cases.

 Typescript extends javascript with types but they are compile time only and stripped away once the program runs.
 Javascript have very limited capability to check expression type in runtime.
 If we choose classes for representing the unions,